EyeSeeTea/d2-docker/README.md

 ### Setup core

-First we need to create the core image for a specific version of DHIS2 we want to use (check available versions at [releases.dhis2.org])(https://releases.dhis2.org/):
+First we need to create a core image for a specific version of DHIS2 we want to use (check available versions at [releases.dhis2.org])(https://releases.dhis2.org/):

 ```
 $ d2-docker create core eyeseetea/dhis2-core:2.30 --version=2.30